 If you’re planning a trip to South Korea and want to really dive into the cuisine, then you may be interested in joining a food tour or taking a cooking class.

 No time to read this South Korean food guide now?
 Click on the save button and pin it for later!

 WHAT IS KOREAN FOOD?

 Because of Korea’s geographic location in northeast Asia, it experiences four distinct seasons – spring, summer, autumn, and winter.
 This seasonality plays a significant role in Korean cuisine.
 Some ingredients taste differently each season, resulting in a variety of flavor variation within recipes.

 Commonly used ingredients in South Korean food include sesame oil, soy sauce, ginger, garlic, gochujang (fermented red chili paste), gochugaru (pepper flakes), doenjang (fermented bean paste), and napa cabbage.

 Grains and legumes are an important part of the Korean diet which puts an emphasis on variety and moderation.
 Many different types of vegetables are used in Korean cooking while beef, chicken, and pork are the proteins of choice.

-Because the Korean peninsula is bordered by the Yellow Sea, the East China Sea, and the Sea of Japan, fish and shellfish also feature prominently in Korean cuisine.
+Because the Korean peninsula is bordered by the Yellow Sea, the East China Sea, and the East Sea (Sea of Japan), fish and shellfish also feature prominently in Korean cuisine.

 THE BEST KOREAN DISHES

 Restaurant food represents traditional Korean dishes you’ll typically need to order at a sit-down restaurant.
 Street food are dishes often sold by sidewalk vendors while trendy food describes snacks that may be little more than a passing fad.
 By that, I mean they could be all the rage one year then virtually gone the next.